Selling a Business in Birmingham

 Business Asset Disposal Relief

-BADR provides a 14% CGT rate on qualifying gains up to a £1M lifetime limit — a threshold that most mid-market transactions exceed.
-For Birmingham business owners, the interaction between deal structure, deferred consideration, and BADR eligibility deserves careful planning before any process begins.
+BADR provides an 18% CGT rate on qualifying gains for disposals from 6 April 2026, subject to a £1M lifetime limit — a threshold that most mid-market transactions exceed.
+For Birmingham business owners, the interaction between deal structure, deferred consideration, earn-outs, EMI options, and BADR eligibility deserves careful planning before any process begins.
 Birmingham has strong local accountancy firms with genuine corporate finance transaction experience, and the Big Four's Midlands offices run significant deal tax practices.

 West Midlands Investment Zone